razor-network/docs-v2/docs/stake.md

 # Stake

 Razor network is a proof of stake network.
 In order to participate in the network as a validator, you will need to "Stake" your RAZORs.
-RAZORs are the native tokens in the network and they are compatible with the ERC20 tokens standard.
+RAZOR tokens are the native tokens in the network and they are compatible with the ERC20 tokens standard.

 ## Get tokens {#get-tokens}